reza610/psea/README.md

 Participant set enrichment analysis

 ## Summary
-PSEA is a tool that takes two csv files as input and output a dataframe that shows potiential linkages for the columns in the two csv files.
+PSEA is a tool that takes two csv files as input.
+Both csvs have the same samples, but one csv has a biarary attirubute for each sample and one has a value attibutes for each sample.
+The output is a csv with statically signigant linkages between the biarary attirbutes and the value columns.

+### Input files
 Both input csv files must have a comman samplename column.
 In our case that common samplename is "Patient".